An essay about the type of democracy in the U.S.

 Areas of disagreement: There is a major conflict over whether there are any limits on how freely the states can exercise this power.
 The two options are:

-- The United States is a Pure Democracy where the people hold the ultimate power.
-That would allow each state legislature to pass marriage laws -- and voters pass amendments to the state constitution -- that define who can marry in any way that they wish, without restrictions.
+The United States is a Pure Democracy where the people hold the ultimate power.
+That is, people elect members for their state legislature to pass marriage laws.
+Also, voters can pass amendments to the state constitution.
+Both the state laws and constitution define who can marry.
+They can be worded in any way that they wish, without restrictions.

 Consider the two opinions:

 Opinion 1: The U.S. is a pure democracy and the people's opinions rule:

 Many social and religious conservatives believe that the United States is a "pure democracy".
 That is, the highest law of the land is the opinion of the state legislators and the public.
 This means that state legislatures are free to pass any law to define who can marry, and voters can amend the state Constitution in any way that they wish, even if their definition of marriage violates the U.S. Constitution.